tomjoht/learnapidoc/_docs/rest_api_specifications/openapi_tutorial/pubapis_openapi_step4_paths_object.md

 ## Reducing duplication

 In this API, the `lat` and `lng` parameters are duplicated in each path.
-Copying and pasting this information multiple times is inefficient and leads to error.
+Copying and pasting this information multiple times is inefficient and can lead to inconsistency.
 The OpenAPI spec allows you to single source the parameter information from a common definition.

-I'll dive into more details in the [`components` step](pubapis_openapi_step5_components_object.html), but for now, note that we can use a `$ref` property to point to more details `components`:
+I'll dive into more details in the [`components` step](pubapis_openapi_step5_components_object.html), but for now, note that we can use a `$ref` property to refer to more details in the `components` object.
+See how `parameters` simply contains a [`reference` object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#referenceObject):

 ```yaml
 paths: